prijindal/betro-web/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

 ## Browser Support

 -   Chromium
 -   Should work in all Chromium derivatives (Edge, Google Chrome etc)
-- Maybe work in firefox after this fix: [Bug 1133698](https://bugzilla.mozilla.org/show_bug.cgi?id=1133698)
+-   Firefox 93+